TheWicklowWolf/BookBounty/README.md

 You have two choices to integrate BookBounty with Readarr:

 1. Directly map `/bookbounty/downloads` to your main Readarr folder and configure `selected_path_type=folder`.
-   This method will attempt to create the correct folder structure (`/author/book` etc.) and downloads files directly into their respective folders.
+   This method will attempt to create the correct folder structure (`/author/book/filename.ext`, etc.) before downloading files directly into their respective folders.

 2. Alternatively, map `/bookbounty/downloads` to an `_unprocessed` folder and set `selected_path_type=file`.
    This method downloads all files into a single folder.
 After a library scan in Readarr, some files may remain unmapped and require manual import.
    After importing, you can use the "**Rename Files**" function in Readarr to organize the files into the correct folders.

 For both methods, setting `library_scan_on_completion=True` automates the import process in Readarr.